internet law

 Read more …

-• Proposed standards for online safety
+• New safety standards proposed for online platforms

-Proposed standards for online safety
+New safety standards proposed for online platforms

 The Australian Government has proposed an Online Safety Act that could significantly change the way businesses manage user-generated content online.
 Find out how this proposed Act could affect your business and how you can prepare for it.